cauld/nextract/README.md

  - Oracle is supported, but not enabled by default as it requires some additional system setup.
 Follow the directions outlined [here](https://www.npmjs.com/package/oracle) to install and configure the oracle npm package.

+## What's missing

+ - All CRUD database operations should be wrapped in transactions
+ - Some more core plugins (e.g.) Mail
+ - Performance enhancements for larger datasets
+ - Tests